msranjana/6-day-DevOps/README.md

 # 6-Day DevOps Training

-Welcome to the **6-Day DevOps Training** repository!
+This is **6-Day DevOps Training** repository!
-This repo documents my learnings, notes, and tasks completed during a focused, hands-on training program covering various aspects of DevOps [BATCH D] .
+It contains my learnings, notes, and tasks completed during a focused, hands-on training program covering various aspects of DevOps [BATCH D] .

 ---